 Have a picnic in Main Street Park

-It's time to pick up some fast food and sit down to enjoy a picnic accompanied by the best views of New York's Financial District.
+It's time to pick up some fast food and sit down to enjoy a picnic with the best views of New York's Financial District.

-Afterwards, head over to Jane's Carousel, a carousel with history located in a beautiful pavilion, where for a small fee you'll feel like a kid.
+Afterwards, head over to Jane's Carousel, a carousel with history located in a beautiful pavilion, where you'll feel like a kid for a small fee.

 Have an evening at BAM